mundusnine/noblibs/README.md

 ```

 ### Why ?
 As I used `nob.h`, I routinely would have different projects that used, for exemple, raylib.
 What I would do is copy-paste my code from other build scripts of old projects to my new projects.
 This is can be tedious and error prone, so I wanted a new way to keep the building steps in a centralised place where I can  simply `wget` the build steps and include them in my nobuild script with ease.
-This issue can also be seen in how tsoding always builds raylib during his streams, basically he uses the library releases from raylib instead of building everything from source.
+This issue can also be seen in how tsoding always builds raylib during his streams.
+Basically, he uses the library releases from raylib instead of building everything from source.
 But when you want to version your dependencies using git submodules, this method won't suffice.

 ### When making noblib files
 - Always use `.c` for the extension, as we want to infer that the file will include the implementation for the nob.c file